mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 Take Java as an example,  we may run `process_weak_refs` four times.

 1. Visit all `SoftReference`.
-    -   If the referent is reachable, then
+    -   If the referent has been reached, then
         -   forward the referent field.
-    -   If the referent is unreachable, then
+    -   If the referent has not been reached, yet, then
         -   if it is not emergency GC, then
             -   retain the referent and update the referent field.
         -   it it is emergency GC, then
-            -   clear the referent field, remove the `SoftReference` from the list of soft references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
+            -   clear the referent field,
+            -   remove the `SoftReference` from the list of soft references, and
+            -   optionally enqueue it to the associated `ReferenceQueue` if it has one.
     -   (This step may expand the transitive closure in emergency GC if any referents are retained.)
 2. Visit all `WeakReference`.
-    -   If the referent is reachable, then
+    -   If the referent has been reached, then
         -   forward the referent field.
-    -   If the referent is unreachable, then
+    -   If the referent has not been reached, yet, then
-        -   clear the referent field, remove the `WeakReference` from the list of weak references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
+        -   clear the referent field,
+        -   remove the `WeakReference` from the list of weak references, and
+        -   optionally enqueue it to the associated `ReferenceQueue` if it has one.
     -   (This step cannot expand the transitive closure.)
-3. Visit the list of finalizable objects (may be implemented as `FinalizerReference` by some JVMs).
+3. Visit the list of finalizable objects.
-    -   If the finalizable object is reachable, then
+    -   If the finalizable object has been reached, then
-        -   forward the reference to it.
+        -   forward the reference in the list.
-    -   If the finalizable object is unreachable, then
+    -   If the finalizable object has not been reached, yet, then
+        -   retain the finalizable object, and
-        -   remove it from the list of finalizable objects, and enqueue it for finalization.
+        -   remove it from the list of finalizable objects, and
+        -   enqueue it for finalization.
     -   (This step may expand the transitive closure if any finalizable objects are retained.)
 4. Visit all `PhantomReference`.
-    -   If the referent is reachable, then
+    -   If the referent has been reached, then
         -   forward the referent field.
-        -   (Note: `PhantomReference#get()` always returns `null`, but the actual referent field shall hold a valid reference to the referent.)
+        -   (Note: `PhantomReference#get()` always returns `null`, but the actual referent field shall hold a valid reference to the referent before it is cleared.)
-    -   If the referent is unreachable, then
+    -   If the referent has not been reached, yet, then
-        -   clear the referent field, remove the `PhantomReference` from the list of phantom references, and optionally enqueue it to the associated `ReferenceQueue` if it has one.
+        -   clear the referent field,
+        -   remove the `PhantomReference` from the list of phantom references, and
+        -   optionally enqueue it to the associated `ReferenceQueue` if it has one.
     -   (This step cannot expand the transitive closure.)

 As an optimization,